Visual Basic (.NET): 2017 (VB 15.x)

 Visual Basic 2017 (code named VB "15.0") was released with Visual Studio 2017.

 Extends support for new Visual Basic 15 language features with revision 2017, 15.3, 15.5, 15.8.
 Introduces new refactorings that allow organizing source code with one action.

 2019 (VB 16.0)

 Visual Basic 2019 (code named VB "16.0") was released with Visual Studio 2019.
 It is the first version of Visual Basic focused on .NET Core.

+A minor update was later released as Visual Basic 16.9 which only added the ability to consume init-only properties.
+This was done to maintain compatibility with C# 9.0 per the current development strategy of the language.

+2022

+Visual Basic received no updates with the release of Visual Studio 2022.

 Cross-platform and open-source development

 The official Visual Basic compiler is written in Visual Basic and is available on GitHub as a part of the .NET Compiler Platform.
 The creation of open-source tools for Visual Basic development has been slow compared to C#, although the Mono development platform provides an implementation of Visual Basic-specific libraries and a Visual Basic 2005 compatible compiler written in Visual Basic, as well as standard framework libraries such as Windows Forms GUI library.

-MonoDevelop is an open-source alternative IDE.
-The Gambas environment is also similar but distinct from Visual Basic.
+MonoDevelop was an open-source alternative IDE.
+The Gambas environment is also similar but distinct from Visual Basic, as is the Visual FB Editor for FreeBasic.